Oversight Board: Submission on Iranian Woman Confronted on Street

 Sabhanaz Rashid Diya

-Sabhanaz Rashid Diya is the founding board director at Tech Global Institute and Senior Fellow at Centre for International Governance Innovation.
+Sabhanaz Rashid Diya is the founding board director at Tech Global Institute, and Visiting Policy Fellow at University of Oxford.
+She is also a Senior Fellow at Centre for International Governance Innovation.